RJ Barrett NBA Preview vs. the Bucks

 RJ Barrett Insights vs. the Bucks

+- This season, Barrett has made 6.3 shots per game, which adds up to 12.4% of his team's total makes.

+- Barrett is averaging 4.9 three-point field goal attempts per game this season, which is 11.6% of his team's tries from beyond the arc.

-- Barrett's opponents, the Bucks, have one of the fastest offensive tempos, ranking seventh, averaging 105.3 possessions per game, while his Knicks average 100.3 per game, which ranks 27th among NBA teams.
+- Barrett's opponents, the Bucks, have one of the NBA's fastest tempos, ranking fifth with 105.2 possessions per game, while his Knicks rank 27th in possessions per game with 100.4.

-- Defensively, the Bucks are ranked 23rd in the NBA, giving up 119.0 points per game.
+- The Bucks are the 23rd-best defensive squad in the NBA, giving up 118.8 points per contest.

-- Giving up 44.1 rebounds per game, the Bucks are the 20th-ranked team in the NBA.
+- On the boards, the Bucks are 18th in the league, allowing 44 rebounds per contest.

-- Looking at assists, the Bucks have conceded 26.6 per game, 17th in the NBA.
+- Looking at assists, the Bucks have conceded 26.2 per contest, 16th in the NBA.

-- Conceding 12.1 made 3-pointers per game, the Bucks are the 10th-ranked team in the league.
+- In terms of 3-pointers, the Bucks have given up 12 makes per game, eighth in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!